 Georgia Tech-Lorraine was established in 1990 in Metz, France.
 The campus is located in the heart of Europe in the Grand Est region by the borders of Belgium, Luxembourg, and Germany, less than 90 minutes from Paris by high-speed train.
 The highly innovative Lorraine campus offers programs that create synergies between academics, research, and innovation.

 Georgia Tech-Lorraine offers Master's and PhD programs in the areas of Aerospace Engineering, Computer Science, Electrical and Computer Engineering, and Mechanical Engineering.
+We also offer dual-degree master's programs with our prestigious partner institutions across Europe and North Africa.
 Students graduate with a degree from highly-ranked Georgia Tech.